differenzkern/hindley-milner/README.md

-# hindley milner type system
+# hindley milner type inference

 the two papers that I used for understanding and implementing hindley-milner type inference: